NCAA Men's College Basketball Tournament Trends - Part I

 - Note: I believe that the expansion of the tournament to 68 teams in 2011 has made the lower seeds a little stronger

-and possibly been the reason for more upsets.
+and possibly has been the reason for more upsets.
 With 68 teams, there are two 16 vs 16 First Round (play-in) games.
 So two

 teams that would've been 15 seeds in a 64 team tournament become 16 seeds in a 68 team bracket, two teams that would've